rajaabinesh/Node-Javasctipt-IDE-Backend-/README.md

 * Validate the incoming request

 ## Description
-I have developed a back-end application using Node.js for storing the data on an incoming request from a front-end application containing code.
-MySQL database is used for storing the data.
+I have developed a back-end application using Node.js to store data from front-end application.
+Database used is MySQL.

 ## Prerequisites :
 ### NPM